sigstore/protobuf-specs/docs/algorithm-registry.md

 # Algorithm Registry

-This file is designed to act as a source of truth regarding what signing algorithms are permitted across the Sigstore ecosystem.
+This file is designed to act as a source of truth regarding what signing algorithms are recommended across the Sigstore ecosystem.
 Any changes to this file **must** be reflected in the `SupportedAlgorithm` enumeration in [sigstore_common.proto](../protos/sigstore_common.proto).

+Note that Sigstore clients and services aren't required support all algorithms in this registry and may support algorithms that aren't in the registry.
+The algorithm registry is more of a guideline than a rule and is meant to serve as a secure set of defaults that the community can follow.

 Refer to the [Sigstore: Configurable Crypto Algorithms](https://docs.google.com/document/d/18vTKFvTQdRt3OGz6Qd1xf04o-hugRYSup-1EAOWn7MQ/) specification for the design rationale for this registry.